Emmanuel-Ankoh/Emmanuel-Ankoh.github.io/README.md

 - Replace placeholder images under `public/images`.
 - Update social links in `views/partials/footer.ejs`.
 - For a custom domain on Render, configure a CNAME and enable HTTPS.
+ - GitHub Pages (this repo) includes a button on `index.html` that links to your deployed app; update it after deployment.